 It’s a horrible situation to be in, and unfortunately, most athletes have experienced exercise-induced GI distress a time or two.

 Just ask athletes.
-We almost all have a horror story of planning training routes with bathrooms available, running with toilet paper, diving into the ditch to relieve yourself before you soil your shorts, and even situations of athletes failing to complete a race due to GI problems.
+We almost all have a horror story or two of planning training routes with bathrooms available, running with toilet paper, diving into the ditch to relieve yourself before you soil your shorts, and even situations of athletes failing to complete a race due to GI problems.

 There’s actually quite a bit of research on GI issues in runners and endurance athletes.
 I have sports nutrition textbooks with entire chapters on GI issues.